 We focused the project on young adult carers (16-25) for two reasons.
 First, they are in a moment of transition into adulthood.
 This brings practical challenges as well as potential life changes.
 Second, it is often reported that there is a gap in provision for this age group.

-The project combined in-depth conversations with people who had experience as a young adult carer, as well as co-design workshops with young adult carers and professionals around:
+The service design process combined in-depth conversations with people who had experience as a young adult carer, as well as co-design workshops with young adult carers and professionals around: